matthewcarver/responsive-slides/README.md

-# Responsive Slides jQuery Plugin
+# *Stupid fuckin'* Responsive Slides jQuery Plugin

 This is a responsive slideshow jQuery plugin with touch support.